Roasted Tomato Soup with Poblanos, Oregano, and Cotija Cheese aka Sopa de Jitomate y Rajas

 - Cotija cheese, diced

-Place the poblano chiles on the same baking sheet and place under the broiler until all sides are blackened.
+Place the poblano chiles on the same baking sheet and place them under the broiler until all sides are blackened.
 Place the chilies in a bowl and cover with saran wrap or a kitchen towel for 5 minutes.
-Peel, pull out stem, and seed pod of each chile.
-Slice the chiles into smalls strips.
+Peel, pull out the stem, and seed pod of each chile.
+Slice the chiles into small strips.

 In a Dutch oven over medium heat, add olive oil, then add onions and oregano and cook for 3-4 minutes or until softened.
 Add garlic and roasted poblanos and cook for another minute, stirring constantly.
 Add the tomato puree and beef broth then lower the heat and simmer for 30 minutes.
 Season with sea salt and freshly cracked pepper.
 Serve with some diced cotija cheese.
 Enjoy!